mosip/k8s-infra/rancher/README.md

 * Install Rancher using Helm.
 For more details see [Rancher-ui guide](rancher-ui/README.md).

 ## Persistent storage
-* On Cloud hosted cluster, like AWS, built-in persistent storage options are available.
+On Cloud hosted cluster, like AWS, built-in persistent storage options are available.
 Like AWS's EBS.
-* But on an on-prem cluster, a persistent storage provider would have to be installed.
+However, on an on-prem cluster, a persistent storage provider needs to be installed.
 Install Longhorn for persistence using [this](../cluster/longhorn).

 ## Keycloak
 Refer [here](keycloak/README.md) for installation of Keycloak.